maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 ## Question text			{#question_text}

 The question text what the student actually sees.
-This was called "question stem" in previous versions.
+This was called "question text" in previous versions.

 It is a slightly modified form of CAS text.
-To allow a student to answer a question you must include an [inputs](Inputs.md) in the question stem.
+To allow a student to answer a question you must include an [inputs](Inputs.md) in the question text.
 For example, students need a box into which their answer will be put.

 To place an [inputs](Inputs.md) into the question enclose the name of the [Maxima](../CAS/Maxima.md) variable to which the student's answer is assigned between hash symbols, e.g. `#ans1#`